HenrikBach1/ansible-scripts/README.md

 This repository contains Ansible scripts and supporting shell scripts for setting up and managing development environments in Docker containers.

+> **Quick Start Tip**: If a container already exists, you can directly use `./ros2-connect` or `./yocto-connect`
+> to connect to it.
+These scripts will start the container if needed and provide all container commands.

 ## Container Types

 This repository provides scripts for two types of development containers: